MaterializeInc/materialize/doc/user/content/ingest-data/mysql/amazon-aurora.md

 {{</ note >}}

 Before creating a source in Materialize, you **must** configure Amazon Aurora MySQL for GTID-based binlog replication.
-This requires the following configuration changes:
+This requires enabling binlog replication and the following additional configuration changes:

 Configuration parameter          | Value  | Details
 ---------------------------------|--------| -------------------------------
+log_bin                          | `ON`   |
 `binlog_format`                  | `ROW`  | This configuration is [deprecated as of MySQL 8.0.34](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#sysvar_binlog_format).
 Newer versions of MySQL default to row-based logging.
 `binlog_row_image`               | `FULL` |
 `gtid_mode`                      | `ON`   | In the AWS console, this parameter appears as `gtid-mode`.